cwingrav/CIModelTester/README.md

 A CodeIgniter interactive model tester web interface.
 Directly call your model functionality for testing and debugging.

 ## Usage
-Load your controller into your browser: `http://<mydomain>/index.php/MyModelTester`.
+Load in your browser: `http://<mydomain>/index.php/CIModelTester`.
 You'll see the main CIModelTester page.

 <img src='imgs/mainpage.png' width='300px' />